Lisa Cook could soon become the first Black woman on the Fed. Republicans say she’s not qualified.

 “People who are against any kind of initiative that appears to be a sign of advancement for Blacks will always raise the ‘Are they qualified?’ question, despite the fact that they don’t raise that question about other candidates,” said William A. Darity Jr., a Duke University professor of public policy, African American studies and economics.

 Narayana Kocherlakota, the former president of the Federal Reserve Bank of Minneapolis and an economist at the University of Rochester, argued that structural racism has also shaped Fed leadership, with Black candidates facing higher hurdles for top jobs.
-“Black people must achieve vastly superior qualifications to obtain leadership roles,” Kocherlakota wrote in a 2020 column for Bloomberg.
+“Black people must achieve vastly superior qualifications to obtain leadership roles,” Kocherlakota wrote in a 2020 column for Bloomberg News.

 In the Fed’s 108-year history, only three governors have been Black, and all were men.
 All three held doctorates in economics.
 “White people, by contrast, regularly rise to the position of Fed governor with much weaker qualifications,” Kocherlakota wrote.